Nonreciprocal buckling makes active filaments polyfunctional

 We have seen that buckling filaments at sufficiently high $k^\mathrm{o}$ drives them into a limit cycle of shape changes.
 We now use this mechanistic insight to enable multiple modalities of locomotion in a single filament.
-We first buckle our chain with a brace that constrains its length while allowing it to translate freely in space [Fig.~\ref{fig:Locomotion}(a), Supplementary Video 4].
-Placed upon a substrate, we find that the shape cycles executed by the beam now translate to a crawling state of locomotion [Fig.~\ref{fig:Locomotion}(b)].
+We first buckle our chain with a brace that constrains its length while allowing it to translate freely in space.
+We place the truss horizontally on a substrate under gravity [Fig.~\ref{fig:Locomotion}(a)].
+During a single shape-change cycle, the two freely moving nodes of the truss now contact the ground.
+These ground contacts exert normal forces on the beam, lifting it off the substrate, alongside tangential traction forces which drive the filament forward in a crawling motion [Fig.~\ref{fig:Locomotion}(a), Supplementary Video 4].
 The direction of motion is aligned with the sense of wave amplification: The beam crawls via a wave that originates from its rear and propagates to its head, analogously to the metachronal waves of the caterpillar~\cite{brackenburyCaterpillarKinematics1997} or the lagged phase of microswimmers~\cite{purcellLifeLowReynolds1977a, ishimotoSelforganizedSwimmingOdd2022}.
+Despite the environmental perturbation of the substrate, limit cycles of snapping remain an attractor for the beam dynamics [Fig.~\ref{fig:Locomotion}(b)]: In Methods Fig.~\ref{fig:Robustness} and Supplementary Video 5, we repeatedly manually disrupt our crawler, which returns to the same cycle after each perturbation.

 Crawling speed increases with $k^\mathrm{o}$ until the periodic motion of the chain's center of mass becomes comparable to its intrinsic snapping frequency [Fig.~\ref{fig:Locomotion}(c)].
 At this point we find that the filament changes gait~\cite{heydariSeaStarInspired2020}: both limbs leave the substrate simultaneously, and the filament switches from crawling to bouncing.
 This bouncing mode is automatically invoked whenever the filament climbs an obstacle with dimensions matching its own body size.
 As motors leave the substrate during climbing they oscillate rapidly, providing a source of noise that aids the filament in overcoming local minima during its ascent [Fig.~\ref{fig:Locomotion}(d), Supplementary Video 4].